wenbobao/PPiOS-Rename/README.md

 4. At the target's *Build Settings*, in *Apple LLVM - Language* section, set **Precompile Prefix Header** to *YES*.

+### Error: Fat file doesn't contain a valid Mach-O file for the specified architecture (...).
+It probably means that class-dump was run on a static library, which is not supported.

+You have tried to run analysis on a static library or framework.
+Sometimes, it will work if you `--analyze` the `AppName.framework` directory created by Xcode when archiving.
+Try archiving the framework from Xcode and use the `AppName.framework` folder created inside the project's derived data folder (`~Library/Developer/Xcode/DerivedData/ProjectName-.../...`).

 ### Undefined symbols / exclusions